mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-The default output path is _\~/code/blog/posts/dev/web/test.md_.
+Then the default output path is _\~/code/blog/posts/dev/web/test.md_.

 ### resourcePath

-Controls the actual output path of the resource.
+Controls the path where the resource is actually output.
 By default, it is calculated based on the `path` and the resource's `name`.

 For example, if the `path` is _\~/code/blog/_ and a resource data is as follows: